Welcome to MDR

 During the onboarding process, Rapid7’s MDR team will assist you in deploying the Insight Agent, a lightweight agent that sends endpoint event data to a data collector sitting behind your firewall.
 The purpose of this collector is to continuously gather real-time events from numerous log sources in the environment, including security event sources from a variety of network and security devices, such as firewalls, intrusion detection and prevention systems, DNS servers, cloud hosting environments, enterprise cloud applications, and security information and event management tools (SIEMs).
 This data is then synchronized with other event sources that include Active Directory to acquire user and permission details, which are then passed along with endpoint logs (user activities, endpoint data, and local logs on assets with the Insight Agent).
 This data is sanitized to remove any noisy log data, encrypted, and sent to Rapid7’s Insight cloud.
 The agents and collector are provided by Rapid7 and installed by the customer.
 Updates are automatically pushed from Rapid7 to the collector and agents as needed.

 Throughout your onboarding onto the Insight cloud and the MDR service, our team is also learning about your network.
-Later, we’ll perform a Compromise Assessment to further develop our intimate understanding of your environment.
+Later, we’ll perform a Security Posture Assessment to further develop our intimate understanding of your environment.
 This enables our team to spot possible threats earlier when your event data is analyzed against our external threat intelligence and validated by the SOC team.
 Possible threats are identified using multiple threat detection methods, including:

 - User Behavior Analytics (UBA): Analyzes user behavior and applies a series of heuristic and analytic rules to detect abnormalities such as compromised credentials, lateral movement, and other malicious behavior.